A Legacy of Spies: Themes

 In an interview with the NPR series Fresh Air broadcast in the United States on 5 September 2017, le Carré told host Terry Gross that one of the reasons for writing the novel was "to make a case for Europe" in the wake of the 2016 British referendum, which resulted in a slim majority voting in favour of leaving the European Union.
 One conversation in the novel sounds like an emotional case for Remain and against Brexit: "'So was it all for England, then?'
 [Smiley] resumed.
 'There was a time, of course there was.
 But whose England?
 Which England?
 England all alone, a citizen of nowhere?
 (Note: In a speech to the Conservative Party Conference on 4 October 2016, British Prime Minister Theresa May said "if you believe you're a citizen of the world, you're a citizen of nowhere".
 The sentence has attracted continuing criticism.)
 I'm a European, Peter."

 Critical reception

 Writing in The Guardian, reviewer Robert McCrum called the novel "poignant and brilliant".
 Despite some misgivings, The New York Times reviewer Dwight Garner described it as "simmering".

-Television
+Television adaptation

-In March 2025, it was announced that the title would be used for a television series starring Matthew Macfadyen, which will adapt multiple Smiley novels.
+In March 2025, it was announced that the series Legacy of Spies, which would be based on multiple Smiley novels, was in the works, with Matthew Macfadyen playing Smiley.

+In December 2025, the television series was announced as officially picked up by BBC in the UK, and MGM+ in the United States.
+It was also announced that the first season would be based on John le Carré's 1963 novel The Spy Who Came in From the Cold while also drawing on material from his 2017 novel A Legacy of Spies, with the author's son Stephen Cornwell and Clarissa Ingram writing the adaptation.
+Additions to the cast include Charlie Hunnam as Alec Leamas, Devrim Lingnau as Doris Quinz aka Agent Tulip and Daniel Brühl as East German spy Jens Fiedler.

+In March 2026, the series was reported to be filming in Prague, Czech Republic.

+Subsequent casting includes Dan Stevens as Bill Haydon, Felix Kammerer as Hans-Dieter Mundt, Agnes O'Casey as Liz Gold, Volker Bruch as Emmanuel Rapp, Saskia Rosendahl as Lotte Gamp, Patrick Güldenberg as Dr. Karl Riemeck, Safia Oakley-Green as Molly Gibson, Jake Dunn as Peter Guillam, Ariyon Bakare as Cy Aflon, Hugh Laurie as Control, Joe Alwyn as Jim Prideaux, Anjana Vasan as Connie Sachs, Charlotte Ritchie as Ann Smiley, Lee Ross as Inspector Oliver Mendel, James McArdle as Percy Alleline, John Dagleish as Roy Bland, Goran Bogdan as Toby Esterhase, and Adam Hugill as Fawn, with Michael Lennox and Claudia Llosa directing the episodes.